 Gene tree to species tree reconciliation

 In some cases, it is useful to re-estimate gene trees in light of known species relationships, as the histories of gene trees are intrinsically linked to the species tree.
 Gene tree to species tree reconciliation methods, which account for this relationship, can enhance tree inference, especially when phylogenetic signal is weak (Boussau and Scornavacca 2020; Williams et al. 2023).
 In this thesis, the GeneRax software (Morel et al. 2020) was used to reconcile gene trees to species trees.
 GeneRax re-infers the gene tree using maximum likelihood, guided by the species tree.
 Additionally, this reconciliation elucidates speciation, duplication, and loss events at each node of the gene tree.
-Such insights are invaluable for distinguishing between paralogous (resulting from gene duplication) and orthologous (stemming from speciation) sequences.
+Such insights are invaluable for distinguishing between paralogous (I.e. genes that originate from from a duplication event ) and orthologous (genes that originate from a speciation event ) sequences.
 Furthermore, thanks to the information about species relationships, it is also possible to accurately root gene trees, a challenge that is often complex without such context.

 Analyses of single-cell sequencing data